ucsd-ets/datahub-docker-stack/Documentation/dev_guide.md

 1. Clone the repository and make a new branch: `git checkout -b dev_***_notebook`.
 2. Make a new directory under `./images` with the name being the base-name of the new image.
 For example, for `ucsdets/scipy-ml-notebook`, make a new directory `./images/scipy-ml-notebook`.
 3. Modify `./images/spec.yml`.
 Add a new key under `/images` with the new base-name.
 Fill in the full `image_name`, its upstream image base-name `depend_on`.
-To understand what other fields do, please refer to our [images.md](/Documentations/images.md#L20)
+To understand what other fields do, please refer to our [images.md](/Documentation/images.md#L20)
 4. Under the new directory, add the Dockerfile and the neccessary bits for building the container.
-For how to write a Dockerfile, please refer to the[official doc](https://docs.docker.com/engine/reference/builder/) or other tutorials.
+For how to write a Dockerfile, please refer to the [official doc](https://docs.docker.com/engine/reference/builder/) or other tutorials.
-5. Follow the instructions in [images.md](/Documentations/images.md#recommened-steps-to-follow)
+5. Follow the instructions in [images.md](/Documentation/images.md#recommened-steps-to-follow)

 ## Modifying an Image (fix bugs or add features)

 1. Clone the repository and make a new branch: `$ git checkout -b dev_<image name>`.
 2. Under `image/`, find the respective directory for the image you want to change.
 A manifest of a recent build can be found in the [wiki](https://github.com/ucsd-ets/datahub-docker-stack/wiki) section.
 An example of a manifest is [here](https://github.com/ucsd-ets/datahub-docker-stack/wiki/ucsdets-datahub-base-notebook-2021.2-ec12f6b).
-3. Follow the instructions in [images.md](/Documentations/images.md#recommened-steps-to-follow).
+3. Follow the instructions in [images.md](/Documentation/images.md#recommened-steps-to-follow).
 This time step #1 should be editing the exisiting Dockerfile.

 ## Running image tests